 Any one of these ideas can be used to motivate more people to pray for your church.
 The key to all of them is ongoing, gentle reminders to keep at it.
 If that happens in a church, you will start to see the transforming power of Christ at work in your church in new ways!

-–Jonathan Graf is the vice president for publishing and resources for the National Day of Prayer Task Force and the director of the Church Prayer Leaders Network.
+–Jonathan Graf is the president of the Church Prayer Leaders Network.
 He is available for prayer weekends in local churches or to consult with local churches on growing prayer.

 To have access to more articles like this one–on growing prayer in your local church–we encourage you to join the Church Prayer Leaders Network at this site.
 Annual fee is only $35.99.